DarkFalc0n/calcu.te/CONTRIBUTING.md

 ## Contributing to calcu.te

-Find an issue to work on from the [issues page](https://github.com/DarkFalc0n/calcu.te/issues)and comment under it or raise your own.
+Find an issue to work on from the [issues page](https://github.com/DarkFalc0n/calcu.te/issues) and comment under it or raise your own.
 Once you are assigned, proceed to work on it:

 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)
 * Clone your fork down to your local machine